Residential Intervention Services

-The CSU is an integrated program of individual, family and group therapy activities, case management, pharmacological management and individualized academic instruction.
-These services, along with person-centered collaborative treatment planning with the youth, family and all invested parties (guardians, guardian ad litems, placing agencies, magistrates, program staff, etc.) are designed to enhance the youth’s strengths, teach pro-soical behaviors and prepare the youth to transition to an appropriate less restrictive level of care.
+Our Residential Intervention Services are an integrated program of individual, family and group therapy activities, case management, pharmacological management and individualized academic instruction.
+These services, along with person-centered collaborative treatment planning with the youth, family and all invested parties (guardians, Guardians Ad Litem, placing agencies, magistrates, program staff, etc.) are designed to enhance the youth’s strengths, teach pro-social behaviors and prepare the youth to transition to an appropriate less restrictive level of care.
 Each youth completes an individualized program of self-management and skill development focused on the behavioral concerns identified by the guardian and treatment team.

 By implementing best practice standards of care, these services provide a safe, supervised environment that allow youth to develop needed skills for healthy, alternative behaviors.
-Youth in all residential programs attend our Day Treatment and Education Programs, along with weekly individual therapy sessions and CPST.
+Youth in all residential programs attend our Day Treatment and Education Programs, along with weekly individual therapy sessions and Case Management.

-St. Joseph provides many activities to enhance our youth’s personal confidence.
-We also offer youth the chance to participate in various team sports, field-trips, and other on and off campus group activities.
-NYPUM, an on-campus mini-bike program, provides a great opportunity for personal growth and team building.
+We provide many activities to enhance our youth’s personal confidence, and offer youth the chance to participate in various team sports, field-trips, and other on and off campus group activities.

 Residential Services Include: